prismake/typegql/README.md

 }
 ```

-## Before `1.0.0`

-Before version `1.0.0` consider APIs of `decapi` to be subject to change.
-We encourage you to try this library out and provide us feedback so we can polish it to be as usable and efficent as possible.
+## Compared to type-graphql

+There is a much more popular [library](https://github.com/19majkel94/type-graphql) with the same goals-so what makes decapi different?
+Decapi has smaller API surface-it only has hooks on top of the basic decorators for constructing schemas.
+Whereas type-graphql has authorization, middleware, guards.

 ## Why forking?

 I wanted to contribute to [typegql](https://github.com/prismake/typegql) and work on it together with @pie6k, but it soon became obvious that we both have something different in mind.
 Just to briefly summarise the differences:

 - decapi has `@DuplexObjectType` and `@DuplexField`
-- decapi has interfaces and mixins
+- decapi supports interfaces and mixins
 - decapi can infer Date type
 - InputObjectType argument passed ot your Field/Query is not just a plain object, but an instance of it's class
 - decapi allows you to have an empty object type-you can populate it with fields at runtime

+## Before `1.0.0`

+Before version `1.0.0` consider APIs of `decapi` to be subject to change.
+We encourage you to try this library out and provide us feedback so we can polish it to be as usable and efficent as possible.